davidmyers6643/voyageurs-java-assessment/README.md

       that accepts no arguments and returns a `String`.
 	- Change your `Person` class so that it implements the `Greeter` interface.
-    - The implementation of `sayHello` method on Person class should return the message "Hello from `firstName` `lastName`." using the instance properties to display the assigned values.
+    - The implementation of `sayHello` method on Person class should return the message "Hello from `firstName` `lastName`." using the i to display the assigned values.

 1. On your `Assessment` class create a static method named `capitalizeRecords`.